bbc/percento.js/README.md

 #### Self Resolution ####

-Call `percento` with _only_ a json object, will try to resolve all mixins using _itself_ as the context, for example
+Calling `percento` with a single argument will try to resolve all mixins using _itself_ as the context, for example
 ```js
 var json = {
     name: "william",